 This recipe is straight from the Mess Kitchen (my new name for my kitchen since “Test Kitchen” seemed to official, and “Mess” more accurately describes it as I’m usually feeding the troops and it is, in fact, usually a mess…)

 Before switching over to a real food lifestyle, I used to love coconut shrimp, and I figured there had to be a delicious healthy version since coconut (in all forms) is so high on our healthy-stuff-to-eat list.
-Luckily, this one worked out on the first couple tries and couldn’t be easier!
+Luckily, this one worked out within the first couple tries and couldn’t be easier!

-Easy Coconut Shrimp
+Easy Coconut Shrimp Recipe

 Yield 4 -6

-A delicious and healthy version of Coconut Shrimp!
+A delicious and healthy version of coconut shrimp!
 Made with real coconut and gluten-free and grain-free flours for a nostalgic treat!

 - In a large skillet, heat the coconut oil until hot enough to fry.